-Negligence can take the form of accidental or unintentional conduct.
+Negligence can take the form of

 Even though negligence is not something that you do intentionally, it can still lead to someone else getting hurt.
 If you had a legal duty of care to keep the victim free from harm, and you negligently fail to uphold that duty, you can still be held liable for any of the victim’s injuries caused by your negligent actions or omissions.3